 Construction Site Claims

 This is because all employees and contractors working on a construction site (as well as any visitors) should be kept safe from harm, so far as is reasonably practicable.
-This responsibility falls to the employer.

 Had An Accident on a Construction Site?
 If you have been injured while working on a construction site, or your loved one has, please contact us for a free, no obligation enquiry.
-We will advise whether you have been wrongfully injured while at work and will explain whether you have grounds for a work accident claim.

 Why Choose Us?